NarendraSinghKhinchi/Auto_job_applier_linkedIn/README.md

 ## How to install
 * [Python 3](https://www.python.org/) or above.
 Visit https://www.python.org/downloads/ to download and install Python, or for windows you could visit Microsoft Store and search for "Python".
 * Install necessary [Undetected Chromedriver](https://pypi.org/project/undetected-chromedriver/), [PyAutoGUI](https://pypi.org/project/PyAutoGUI/) and [Setuptools](https://pypi.org/project/setuptools/) packages.
 After Python is installed, in a console or shell, use the [pip](https://pip.pypa.io/en/stable) command-line tool to install these 3 package.
-Please make sure Python is added to Path in System Environement Variables.
+Please make sure Python is added to Path in System Environment Variables.
   ```
   pip install undetected-chromedriver pyautogui setuptools
   ```
-* Download and install latest version of [Googe Chrome](https://www.google.com/chrome) in it's default location, visit https://www.google.com/chrome to download it's installer.
+* Download and install latest version of [Google Chrome](https://www.google.com/chrome) in it's default location, visit https://www.google.com/chrome to download it's installer.
-* Download and install the appropriate Chrome Driver for Google Chrome and add it to path System Environment variables.
+* Download and install the appropriate [Chrome Driver](https://googlechromelabs.github.io/chrome-for-testing/) for Google Chrome and add it to path System Environment variables, visit https://googlechromelabs.github.io/chrome-for-testing/ to download.

+## Disclaimer

+**This program is for educational purposes only.
+By downloading, using, copying, replicating, or interacting with this program or its code, you acknowledge and agree to abide by all the Terms, Conditions, Policies, and Licenses mentioned, which are subject to modification without prior notice.
+It is your responsibility to stay informed of any changes or updates.
+For the latest Terms & Conditions, Licenses, or Policies, please refer to [Auto Job Applier](https://github.com/GodsScion/Auto_job_applier_linkedIn).
+Additionally, kindly adhere to and comply with LinkedIn's terms of service and policies pertaining to web scraping.
+Usage is at your own risk.
+The creators and contributors of this program emphasize that they bear no responsibility or liability for any misuse, damages, or legal consequences resulting from its usage.**

 ## Terms and Conditions